Work Order and Asset Management

-Our software connects Engineering, IT, Accounting, and Utility Management across organizations with a complete real-time and cloud-based work order management solution.
+Our software connects GIS, Engineering, IT, Accounting, and Management for Electric and Water Utilities with a complete real-time and cloud-based work order management solution.

 MapWorks leverages the power of drafting and GIS capabilities of Esri ArcGIS Pro and ArcGIS with a simple, straightforward interface to make plant maintenance and management easy and accurate.

 “Mapworks and Plantworks products are used in every aspect of our business operations.
 It is an all-encompassing product that allows us to manage projects, warehouse and fleet vehicles from one interface.
 Without these platforms, we would be using multiple products that didn’t interact with each other to keep track of our operations.
 This product is the total solutions and saves time, money and frustration for its users.”

 – Casey Lemke, Electrical Engineer, Oconomowoc, WI